Class CommandManager

 A list of valid CLI args for use.

-Retrieves a list of valid commands along with their descriptions.
+Retrieves a list of valid commands along with their descriptions and aliases.

-Each entry in the returned list is formatted as: commandKey: commandDescription.
+Each entry in the returned list is formatted as: commandKey (alias, alias...): commandDescription.

-This method is useful for displaying all available commands and their purposes in a user-friendly format, such as in a help menu or CLI output.
+This method is useful for displaying all available commands, their aliases, and purposes in a user-friendly format, such as in a help menu or CLI output.

 Returns: